sherlock-clustering/cluster-analysis/data/Readme.md

 This folder contains datasets for image forensics.
-The same datasets are available in https://figshare.com/articles/data_zip/5016965 .
+The same datasets are available in [Embedded datasets(]https://figshare.com/articles/data_zip/5016965) .
 The edgelists (pairwise PCE similarity scores), due to their size, are available only separatately  at [PCE similarities](https://figshare.com/articles/PCE_similarities_dresden_zip/5017058) .

 The edgelist is used as an input to the [LargeVis](https://github.com/lferry007/LargeVis) application.